Forum against Oppression of Women

-The Forum against Oppression of Women is a Mumbai feminist organisation.
+The Forum against Oppression of Women is a feminist organisation based in Mumbai, India.
 It originated as the Forum against Rape in 1980, organising protests in the city to the judgement in the Mathura rape case.

 Origins

 A protest letter against the Mathura rape case judgement in 1979 sparked a new debate about Indian laws about rape.
 In Mumbai, forty women who saw this letter organised a public meeting on 23 February 1980, to protest the judgement.
 The group referred to itself as the Forum against Rape.
 Acknowledging the much broader scope of concerns it wished to address, the group renamed itself Forum against Oppression of Women (FAOW).
 Founding members including Lotika Sarkar, Chayanika Shah, Upendra Baxi, Raghunath Kelkar, Vasudha Dhagamwar, and Sonal Shukla.

 Purpose

 The group has gone on to serve as "an umbrella group for a cultural group, a group working with trade unions, and a space for interactions with women on a daily basis—the Women's Centre".